U.S. trade panel to revisit initial ruling vs. Apple

-(Reuters) - A U.S. trade panel said on Monday it would revisit an initial ruling that Apple Inc (AAPL.O) infringed one of four patents asserted by Motorola Mobility, now a Google Inc (GOOG.O) unit.
+(Reuters) - A U.S. trade panel said on Monday it would revisit an initial ruling that Apple Inc infringed one of four patents asserted by Motorola Mobility, now a Google Inc unit.

 The smartphone industry has seen dozens of lawsuits on several continents.
 The legal challenges are a proxy for the larger fight for market share between Apple and companies that make smartphones that use Google Inc’s Android software.